drupol/not-a-number.io/_posts/dev/2018-12-27-phptree-a-fast-tree-implementation.md

 As you can see, graphs have its own vocabulary and classification.

+A tree can be summarized with one simple definition ([from this amazing article](https://medium.freecodecamp.org/all-you-need-to-know-about-tree-data-structures-bceacb85490c))

+_A tree is a collection of entities called nodes._
+_Nodes are connected by edges.
+Each node may or may not contains some data, and it may or may not have a child node._
+_The first node of the tree, usually at the top, is called the root node._

 ##### Tree traversal

 In computer theory and algorithms, one of the most important facet of trees is the way we read them.
-As a tree is a 2 dimensional data structure, we cannot read it from the top to the bottom like we would do it in a simple list.
+As a tree is a 2 dimensional data structure, we cannot read it from the top to the bottom like we would do it in a simple list, data are organized hierarchically.

-We must find strict ways to "traverse" them.
+That said, we must find strict ways to "traverse" them.

 There are 4 well known tree traversal algorithms:

-* In Order
+* In Order (Depth first)
-* Pre Order
+* Pre Order (Depth first)
-* Post Order
+* Post Order (Depth first)
-* Breadth first
+* Breadth first (Breadth first)

+Usually those traversal algorithms are made for binary trees (2-ary trees), trees having maximum 2 children per node.

 Find all the details and more [on Wikipedia](https://en.wikipedia.org/wiki/Tree_traversal).